alfi-98/Login-Form-Using-HTML-CSS-NodeJS-ExpressJS/README.md

 - the above server has 5 routes

 ## Middleware:
 - When a login request to our server is made, the server will create an express-session and store it on the server-side.
 When the server responds to the  client, it sends a cookie.
 This cookie will contain the session’s secret-id stored on the server, which will now be stored on the client.
-To execute this middleware we have used the ```user``` function in ```server.js```
+To execute this middleware we have used the ```use``` function in ```server.js```

 ## Extracting data from register.html and login.html file: